Babylon 5: Setting

 The main Babylon 5 story arc occurs between the years 2257 and 2262.
-The show depicts a future where Earth has a unified Earth government and has gained the technology for faster-than-light travel using 'jump gates', a kind of wormhole technology allowing transport through the alternate dimension of hyperspace.
-The Colonies within the solar system and beyond make up the Earth Alliance, which has established contact with other spacefaring species.
-Ten years before the series is set, Earth barely escaped destruction by the technologically superior Minbari, who sought revenge after an Earth starship unwittingly killed their leader during first contact, only for them to unexpectedly surrender on the brink of victory.
+The show depicts a future where Earth has a unified Earth government and has gained the technology for faster-than-light travel using "jump gates", a kind of wormhole technology allowing transport through the alternate dimension of hyperspace.
+The Colonies within the Solar System and beyond make up the Earth Alliance, which has established contact with other spacefaring species.
+Ten years before the series is set, Earth barely escaped destruction by the technologically superior Minbari, who sought revenge after an Earth starship unwittingly killed their leader during first contact, only for them to surrender unexpectedly on the brink of victory.
 Earth has since established peaceful relationships with them and the Earth Alliance has become a significant and generally respected power within the galactic community.

 Among the other species are the imperialist Centauri; the Narn, who only recently gained independence from the Centauri empire; and the mysterious, powerful Vorlons.
 Several dozen less powerful species from the League of Non-Aligned Worlds also have diplomatic contact with the major races, including the Drazi, Brakiri, Vree, Markab, and pak'ma'ra.
-An ancient and secretive race, the Shadow, unknown to humans but documented in many other races' religious texts, malevolently influence events to bring chaos and war among the known species.
+An ancient and secretive race, the Shadows, unknown to humans but documented in many other races' religious texts, malevolently influence events to bring chaos and war among the known species.
+Among the chaos the Shadows cause is a Centauri descent into irredentism and Earth sliding into totalitarianism under President Morgan Clark.

 The Babylon 5 space station is located in the Epsilon Eridani system, at the fifth Lagrangian point of the fictional planet Epsilon III and its moon.
 It is an O'Neill cylinder 5 mi long and 0.5-1.0 mi in diameter.
 The station is the last of its line; the first three stations were all destroyed during construction, while Babylon 4 was completed but mysteriously vanished shortly after being made operational.
 It contains living areas which accommodate various alien species, providing differing atmospheres and gravities.
 Human visitors to the alien sectors are shown using breathing equipment and other measures to tolerate the conditions.